OBD-II trouble code

 Diagnostic steps

-- 3.Swap the ignition coil from cylinder 5 with a known-good coil from another cylinder.
-Clear the code and drive.
-If the misfire moves with the swapped coil, the coil is bad.
+- 4.Swap the cylinder 5 coil with an adjacent cylinder's coil, clear the codes, and drive.
+If the misfire code moves to the cylinder you swapped into, the coil is the fault.

 Repair cost